juannavascalvente/Delaunay/README.md

 Some of the diagrams that can be easily obtained from the Delaunay triangulation are Voronoi diagram, Gabriel graph, convex hull of a set of points and many others.

 This tool is in continuos evolution and new features area added periodically.

+A full description of the application and a user manual can be obtained in the wiki.